6 things you should know before college

 A concentration allows you to specialize in a certain area within your major, offering a depth of information and hands-on experiences that you may not otherwise get.
 Many students in this major will concentrate in one area to work in a specific field after college, as well as find mentors and internships before they even graduate.

-You’ll get an undergraduate degree in psychology while completing the required courses for becoming a certified addictions counselor in the state of Colorado.
+This concentration will get you an undergraduate degree in psychology while completing the required courses for becoming a certified addiction technician in the state of Colorado.
+Requirements for this concentration include completing field placement credits to help you work toward the supervised hours required by the State of Colorado for the addictions certification.

 You’ll be prepared to move into the corporate or government workforce and work with businesses and organizations to improve and understand employee behavior.